bosley/truk/docs/language/defer.md

 ## Summary

-- Defer schedules code to execute at **function exit** (not block or loop exit)
+- Defer schedules code to execute at **scope exit** (blocks, loops, functions, lambdas)
-- Defers execute in LIFO (Last-In-First-Out) order
+- Defers execute in LIFO (Last-In-First-Out) order within each scope
-- All defers execute before ANY return statement
+- Block and loop defers execute when exiting their scope normally
-- Defers do NOT execute on break, continue, or panic
+- Return statements execute all defers from current scope up to function scope
+- Break/continue execute defers from current scope up to (but not including) loop scope
 - Defers cannot contain control flow statements (return, break, continue)
 - Use defer for cleanup and finalization operations
 - Defer registration is dynamic (happens during execution)

 ## Comparison with Other Languages

-**Go**: Defer executes at function exit (same as Truk)
+**Go**: Defer executes at function exit only

-**C++**: Destructors execute at scope exit (different from Truk - Truk is function-scope only)
+**C++**: Destructors execute at scope exit (same as Truk)

-**Rust**: Drop executes at scope exit (different from Truk - Truk is function-scope only)
+**Rust**: Drop executes at scope exit (same as Truk)

-**Zig**: Defer executes at scope exit (different from Truk - Truk is function-scope only)
+**Zig**: Defer executes at scope exit (same as Truk)

-Truk's defer is simpler and more predictable: it ALWAYS executes at function exit, never at intermediate scope exits.
+Truk's defer follows the Zig model: defers execute when exiting their declaring scope, providing fine-grained control over cleanup and finalization.